Speaker: Emilia Korczynska, Head of Marketing, Userpilot

 Beyond new logo acquisition, how do you measure product marketing's contribution to customer renewal and expansion?

-Emilia Korczynska: I believe product marketing managers should be responsible not only for what happens pre sign up, but also for marketing the product to the user's post sign up inside the product.
-That would be even more intuitive because after all, they are called pride marketing managers. so in that case they should be responsible for not only acquisition but also activation of the new users.
+Emilia Korczynska: beyond your logo acquisition?
+How do you measure product marketing's contribution to customer renewal and expansion?
+Right.
+So as I mentioned in my previous response, I believe product marketing managers should be responsible not only for what happens pre sign up, but also for marketing the product to the user's post sign up inside the product.
+That would be even more intuitive because after all, they are called pride marketing managers.
+Um, so in that case they should be responsible for not only acquisition but also activation of the new users.
 They should be partly responsible for the trial to paid conversions.
 And to some extent they should also share the responsibility for retention together with customer success team.
-And because after all they, for instance, take her of secondary onboarding while helping the users adopt more advanced features.
-So, I would say if a team is big enough to be able to afford to have a product marketing manager, they should use them for this because product managers usually don't have time to really work on improving product that option and featured option, which then translates into higher retention.
-So yeah, product adoption and feature adoption come to think about it could also be partly responsibility of the product marketing manager If the product manager is not ultimately working on that actively
+And because after all they, for instance, take her of secondary onboarding while helping the users adopt um, more advanced features.
+Right?
+So, um, I would say if a team is big enough to be able to afford to have a product marketing manager, they should use them um, for this because product managers usually don't have time to really work on improving product that option and featured option, which then translates into higher retention.
+So yeah, product adoption and feature adoption come to think about it could also be partly responsibility of the product marketing manager If the project manager is not ultimately working on that actively

 What metrics should you use to evaluate and improve product marketing's performance?